Senu14/React-App/README.md

 5. is enter
 6. npm May project Name
 ----------------------------------------------------------
-when we install SASS
-7. npm i sass
+when we install SASS, have to use this npm i sass
 ----------------------------------------------------------